Paul-Hi/il_conv/README.md

 Beware that nuitka builds depends on a bunch of addtional things to be installed in addtion (e.g. gcc compiler) on the build machine
 --> much easier is using the provided exe file from our release page

+## Know bugs:
-Know bugs: Test-Coverage low - but as it is a simple script, hack it yourself or create a nice request (ticket) and we might have a look :-d
+Test-Coverage low - but as it is a simple script, hack it yourself or create a nice request (ticket) and we might have a look :-d

 Paul & Peter

-Note: This script is as is, no notion of completeness or that it works under all circumstances ...
+## This script is as is, no notion of completeness or that it works under all circumstances ...

-Example usage:
->> il_conv -?
->> ...

->> il_conv --output-format=html log.txt

->> il_conv -u <username> -p <secret> --output-format=xlsx log.txt log2.txt ...
+### I'll not get payed for this work, so please be polite.